AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

     - Save the file as `gitlab-ci.yml` and upload it to the chosen branch of your project repository.

-2. Follow step 2 from [Creating a Jenkins multibranch pipeline](#jenkins-configure-multibranch-pipeline) (uploading a file with python script to your GitLab repository).
+2. Follow **Step 2** from [Creating a Jenkins multibranch pipeline](#set-up-multibranch-pipeline) (uploading a file with python script to your GitLab repository).

 3. Run a created pipeline for your project:
     - Go to your GitLab project and in the **Dashboard** view, select **CI/CD** from the menu on the left and click **Pipelines**.

         !!! attention
             Note that to be able to run a pipeline, you will need to have the GitLab CI/CD toolset configured.
-For details, please check https://docs.gitlab.com/ee/ci/introduction/index.html.
+For details, please check <https://docs.gitlab.com/ee/ci/introduction/index.html>.

     - You should be able to see the branch with the uploaded `gitlab-ci.yml` file.
 ![Run GitLab pipeline](images/image118.png "Run GitLab pipeline")